benyxxxxx/wav2mp3/README.md

 Result files will be placed in the same directory.

-Tested for wav files with 1-2 channeles, 8-16 bits per sample.
+Tested for wav files with 1-2 channels, 8-16 bits per sample.